-- 7.1 There is a risk that failure to respond appropriately to the requirements of the Scottish Social Housing Charter would attract an adverse reaction from the Scottish Housing Regulator and may have wider consequences for the Council in the context of Best Value. - 7.2 At the time of writing we expect out next Engagement Plan to be published in March 2023.
+- 7.1 There is a risk that failure to respond appropriately to the requirements of the Scottish Social Housing Charter and the SHR's Regulatory Framework would attract an adverse reaction from the Scottish Housing Regulator and may have wider consequences for the Council in the context of Best Value. - 7.2 At the time of writing we expect out next Engagement Plan to be published in April 2024.